bokeh/bokeh/examples/app/movies/README.md

 And all the necessary data files will be downloaded to a subfolder in your home directory.

+Additionally, this demo requires the [pandas](http://pandas.pydata.org/)  library in order to run.
+To install pandas using conda, execute the command:

+    conda install pandas

+To install using pip, execute the command:

+    pip install pandas

 #### Running

 To view the app directly from a Bokeh server, navigate to the parent